Public switched telephone network: History

 In the 1970s, the telecommunications industry began implementing packet-switched network data services using the X.25 protocol transported over much of the end-to-end equipment as was already in use in the PSTN.
+These became known as public data networks, or public switched data networks.

 In the 1980s, the industry began planning for digital services assuming they would follow much the same pattern as voice services and conceived end-to-end circuit-switched services, known as the Broadband Integrated Services Digital Network (B-ISDN).
 The B-ISDN vision was overtaken by the disruptive technology of the Internet.

-At the turn of the 21st century, the oldest parts of the telephone network still use analog technology for the last mile to the end-user.
-However, digital technologies such as DSL, ISDN, FTTx, and cable modems have become more common in this portion of the network.
+At the turn of the 21st century, the oldest parts of the telephone network still used analog baseband technology to deliver audio-frequency connectivity over the last mile to the end-user.
+However, digital technologies such as DSL, ISDN, FTTx, and cable modems were progressively deployed in this portion of the network, primarily to provide high-speed Internet access.

+As of 2023, operators worldwide are in the process of retiring support for both last-mile analog telephony and ISDN, and transitioning voice service to Voice over IP via Internet access delivered either via DSL, cable modems or fiber-to-the-premises, eliminating the expense and complexity of running two separate technology infrastructures for PSTN and Internet access.

 Several large private telephone networks are not linked to the PSTN, usually for military purposes.
-There are also private networks run by large companies which are linked to the PSTN only through limited gateways, such as a large private branch exchange (PBX).
+There are also private networks run by large companies that are linked to the PSTN only through limited gateways, such as a large private branch exchange (PBX).